Fuchih/ShoppingCart_Vue/README.md

 # ShoppingCart_Vue

-Easy ShoppingCart made with Vue
+simple ShoppingCart made with Vue

+using local json file for axios get request